Guide Laura Owen Sanderson

-You can also visit The parish church of Saint Caradoc is a grade II* listed building founded in the 12th century and altered considerably since, principally in the 19th century.
+You can also visit the parish church of Saint Caradoc, which is a grade II* listed building founded in the 12th century and altered considerably since, principally in the 19th century.
 The tower was added in the 15th century.

 Lawrenny is on a peninsula of the River Cleddau estuary upriver from Milford Haven where it branches off towards the Cresswell and Carew Rivers and is in the Pembrokeshire Coast National Park.

 Lawrenny developed around fishing, boat building and as a staging point for quarried limestone extracted from quarries upriver.
 In the 1830s there were 422 inhabitants and there was a ferry over the Cresswell River.

 Racing stables in the village provided Wales' first and only Grand National winner, Kirkland at Aintree in 1905.
 Lawrenny also played a role in the World War II as a base for Supermarine Walrus seaplanes and a training centre, known as HMS Daedalus II, operated by the Fleet Air Arm.

 At The Little Retreat

 Our top tips for stargazing from The Little Retreat are :-

 1. Download a stargazing app on your smartphone that allows you to map the night sky from where you are currently standing- we love Skyview and Skywalk.